Bronze Criteria

 Named Object Retrieval

-Handler lays at least 5 items on the floor, handler asks dog to pick up a specific item.
+With at least 5 items laid out on the floor, shut your dog out of the room and explain which item is which (if it isn't obvious).
+Then, bring your dog into the room and ask them to pick up a specific item.
+The dog must choose the correct named item first time.
 Repeat this twice asking for 2 different items on the same video.

-Dog to open some kind of door by any means (using their paw or nose for example).
+Dog to open some kind of door using a tug attached to the handle.
 This could be a large door, a kennel door or a cupboard door.

 Using a tug, the dog pulls open a drawer.